 How do I get crumbled corn bread?

 My pie recipe calls for pumpkin pie spice and I don't have any.
-What do I do?
+Help!

 You can substitute regular milk in the recipe, but the pie will not be quite as rich.